tum-pbs/PhiFlow/documentation/NumPy_and_TensorFlow_Execution.md

 ## Simulating with TensorFlow

-By default, all simulations are initialized with NumPy arrays, e.g. calling `Smoke(Domain([64, 64])` creates a NumPy array for the smoke density and the velocity field.
+By default, all simulations are initialized with NumPy arrays, e.g. calling `Fluid(Domain([64, 64])` creates a NumPy array for the fluid marker density and the velocity field.

 Consequently, when `step()` is called to execute the simulation, it produces new states containing NumPy arrays.